 Introduction to Life and Works of Plato’s

 Plato was born in 427 B.C., in Athens.
 He was from a distinguished family background with many political connections.
-He grew up in a city in the era of Peloponnesian War which began just after his birth and lasted for over two decades resulting defeat and humiliation for Athens.
+He grew up in a city in the era of Peloponnesian War which began just after his birth and lasted for more than two decades resulting defeat and humiliation for Athens.
 The end of war resulted political decline and uncertainty.
 In 399 B.C., Socrates was put to death on charge of immorality and corrupting the young.

 Background of Plato’s Attack on Poetry